khangaerospace/Training/How to make a pull request/README.md

 # How to use Github

 Github is a powerful tool for software engineers to collaborate and perform version control.
-This document will teach students how to make a pull request using Github.
+This document will teach students how to make a pull request using Github Desktop.

 ## Table of contents
 - [How to use Github](#how-to-use-github)